emcuttsy/monoglot-anxiety/content/blog/anki-format-for-german-that-automatically-generates-cloze-deletions-and-color-codes-nouns.md

   - stretch: ""
 ---

 One of my major frustrations with Anki is the stiffness of cloze-formatted cards.
 They just don't play nice with basic card types.
-And while I often want to incorperate cloze deletions into my decks, making seperate notes for clozes of my example sentences is simply beyond my effort tolerance.
-So instead of spending an extra 30sec/card, I did the lazy thing and spent an extra week figuring out how to get basic cards to automatically make cloze deletions based on example sentences.
-They also color-code nouns!
+So while I often want to incorperate cloze deletions into my decks, making seperate notes for clozes of my example sentences is simply beyond my effort tolerance.
+So instead of spending an extra 30sec/card, I did the *clearly* easier thing and spent a week figuring out how to get basic cards to automatically make cloze deletions based on example sentences.

 Finally, an aspect of Anki that is willing to accomodate my laziness!